dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 In this example, the flyout background is painted with a light gray <xref:Microsoft.Maui.Controls.SolidColorBrush>.

-The following example shows setting the flyout background to a `LinearGradientBrush`:
+The following example shows setting the flyout background to a <xref:Microsoft.Maui.Controls.LinearGradientBrush>:

 ```xaml
 <Shell ...>